Nelson to Lake Mahinapua

 After having a meal cooked for us by our guide, it was time to get ready for the Poo Party.
 Our theme for the party was to dress up with anything beginning with a 'p'.
 Emma, Antonia and I went as the Pink Ladies from Grease.
 It was a good night and there were some really interesting outfits.

 On Thursday morning Frank, Emma, Antonia, Oliver and myself all got up at 8am and headed down to see Lake Mahinapua.
 It was a perfectly clear day, not a cloud in the sky and the lake was stunning.
 There were mountains with snow on the top in the back ground.
-Once back from the lake it was time to jump on the bus to our next destination.

 0 Comments: